Come along to our next college open day

 There are a maximum of 9 places available in the Elite Squad and each member will receive the following support:

-Applications to join the Elite Squad are invited from event riders who have competed successfully and won points at CCI**/CIC** and above, dressage riders who have won points at medium level, Para dressage riders who have competed internationally and show jumpers who have won money at 1.30m and above.
+Applications to join the Elite Squad are invited from event riders who have competed successfully and won points at CCI**/CIC** (or equivalent national class) and above, dressage riders who have won points at medium level, Para dressage riders who have competed internationally and show jumpers who have won money at 1.30m and above.
 You can apply by clicking here.

 There are a limited number of places available for the Elite Development Squad.
 Selection for this squad is for riders currently competing at Development level (or above) and showing the potential to be at Elite level in the future.
 Consideration for this Squad is at the discretion of the Equine Academy Director